turboMaCk/glue/README.md

         }
 ```

-As you can see we've switched from `Glue.glue` constructor to `Glue.poly` one.
+As you can see we've switched from `Glue.glue` function to `Glue.poly`.
-Also The type signature now contains `Msg` twice as the type produced by the child module
+Also the type signature now contains `Msg` twice as the type produced by the child module
-is the `Msg` of parrent module.
+is the `Msg` of parent module.
 In fact `Glue.poly` is just a constructor that defines
 `msg` as `identity`.

 We also need to change parent's view since its API has changed and we need to pass an extra argument now: